smerkousdavid/OctoPrint-FanSpeedMirror/README.md

 # OctoPrint-FanSpeedMirror

-Mirror the parameter(s) of GCode commands M106, M107 to scripts on the OctoPrint host
+Mirror the parameter(s) of GCode commands M126, M127 to scripts on the OctoPrint host (Intended for Sailfish firmware cooler fan and not primary fan unlike original repo from b-morgan)

 ## Setup